Don't do this! It's only curiosity that drove me to try.

 This should eight, but it's not: 6

 Of course this infringes every single SOLID and software engineering principle.
-Again, don't code like this,
+Again, don't code like this, we are not in Ruby.

 In general, methods and functions definitions are part of the mandatory global state of an application, and so once the loading phase has finished they should be immutable.
 This is done at the loading time, so it may be acceptable.
 But also dangerous: it's the poor man's version of polymorphism.